simplicity-js/simplicity/README.md

 ## Motivation

-Simplicity was created to be simple to understand use as possible.
+Simplicity was created to be as simple to understand and use as possible.

-Think of the times as a developer when you have moved between projects using different frameworks.
+Think of the various times as a developer when you have had to move between projects that were built using different frameworks.
 Not only do you have to learn how the new framework works, you also have to learn a new ORM, new routing patterns, and get acquainted with new configuration styles.